 Director of Operations - Darrick Servis: a position he has held at DMA since 1998.
 As a long-time advocate of community media and open source software, Darrick has been a frequent contributor to the Rivendell Automation System, Drupal and CiviCRM software projects.
 He has extensive experience with systems administration, website development, analytics and project management.
 Darrick is responsible for equipment purchasing and installation, budgeting, policy development and facility maintenance.
 He is staff liaison for the DMA board of directors.

 Jeff Shaw, Production Manager, a position he has held since 1998, and Station Director for KDRT-LP 95.7fm, a license he applied for in 2000 and helped launch in 2004.
 He recruits, manages and trains volunteers, interns and staff who produce programming for DCTV, DJUSD Channel 17 and KDRT.
 He serves as a media production liaison to our community partners: Davis Joint Unified School District, City of Davis, and other nonprofit organizations.
 He has also overseen DMA’s training programs, and prior to DMA he worked as a media production specialist at UC Davis.
-He is also co-founder and currently a board member of Common Frequency, a nonprofit dedicated to encouraging public participation in broadcasting and helping others navigate the FCC.
+Jeff also co-founded Common Frequency, a nonprofit dedicated to encouraging public participation in broadcasting and helping others navigate the FCC.
 He got his start in community media volunteering at KVMR in Nevada City.

 Programming & Training Manager - Alex Silva-Sadder: a position held since 2008.
 Alex oversees the DMA Summer Youth Workshops, mentors the Davis Teen Animators Club, and has taught video production skills to a wide variety of community volunteers, youth, and teens at DMA for the past 12 years.
 A primary focus has been on expanding the scope of possibilities for teens interested in careers in media production, and Alex has collaborated with several other nonprofits in the region to develop, expand, or improve their youth-oriented media offerings.
 Currently, Alex is working on launching DMA's suite of podcasting services.
 Before joining DMA, Alex managed iD Tech's UC Berkeley summer program, overseeing a staff of instructors offering a wide variety of creative media skills and computer programming to students ranging from elementary to high school.